 You can find Sara on Twitter at @SaraBWilf

-Stephanie Thorne is a first year Social Welfare PhD student at the UCLA Luskin School of Public Affairs.
+Stephanie Kathan (née Thorne) is a second year Social Welfare PhD student at the UCLA Luskin School of Public Affairs.
 Stephanie earned her Master of Science in Social Work with a concentration in Administration and Policy Practice from the University of Texas at Austin and her Bachelor of Arts in Psychology with a minor in Sexuality Studies from the University of California at Davis.
 She has worked with children and families in diverse environments for several years, including providing equine therapy, volunteering at a crisis nursery, providing tutoring services, completing family assessments, and in social work case management.
 Additionally, Stephanie has experience in developmental psychology research and child welfare research.
 Before starting at UCLA, Stephanie was a Research Associate at a state-wide Texas child placing agency.
 Stephanie’s research interests include foster care systems in Los Angeles County.
 Stephanie is a member of the National Association of Social Workers and the Eta Tau chapter of Phi Alpha, the Social Work Honor Society.

 Dominique Mikell obtained her BA in Philosophy with Honors from the Graduate School of Education from Stanford University and her MA degree from the University of Chicago’s School of Social Service Administration.
 She worked as a Stoneleigh Emerging Leader Fellow at Juvenile Law Center in Philadelphia as an extended foster care implementation researcher.
 Dominique’s research interests include adult functioning of former foster children and participatory and interpretive research methods.